BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * An NPC previously removed due to compatibility between games was still in the data for a secondary mission.
 They are now properly removed.
   * Reworded a part of the Compatibility & Issues section to include the HITMAN Trilogy & Add-Ons Bundle, as well as other minor additions/changes to About & Help.
-* **Current Plans:**
-  * Preparing for Ambrose Island, Hitman III's upcoming new location.
-Will be added in steps with Main Target(s) first, and Contracts Mode Targets last.
-> **Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Notice inconsistencies or impossibilities generated if using the Roulette while playing HITMAN or HITMAN 2.

 ---